Sterling Hospitals

-Achievement

 In 2009, Sterling became the first hospital in Gujarat to be fully accredited by NABH.
 Its laboratories were also the first in Gujarat to be accredited by NABL.

 In 2010, for the second consecutive year, Sterling Hospital had been named the "No. 1" hospital in Ahmedabad based on the latest THE WEEK – IMRB surveys.

 In 2014, Sterling claimed that it was the first hospital chain in Gujarat to have a comprehensive diagnostics mobile application.
 Sterling Accuris Diagnosics is a sister concern of Sterling Group with 50+ labs across India.